DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 ## Primaries

-This property defines which server(s) the zone(s) will be fetched from.
+This property defines which server(s) the member zone(s) will be fetched from.
 The resource record types on this property MUST be either A or AAAA.
 If there are multiple resource records, they will be used in random order.
 Different primaries MAY be distinguished by an additional label, which will allow binding additional attributes to each server.

 ~~~ ascii-art